All articles

 How was the cabin and seat?

-The Business Class cabin is set up in a 1-2-1 formation allowing aisle access for everyone; with 28 seats in total in the cabin.
-I’m in the second row at the window, which is perfect as I’m travelling solo.
+The Vietnam Airlines Business Class cabin is set up in a 1-2-1 formation, allowing aisle access for everyone, with 28 seats in total.
+I’m in the second row at the window, which is perfect, as I’m travelling solo.
 The middle seats would be good for couples travelling together.
-There are no baggage lockers above the middle rows of seats so the cabin feels spacious.
+There are no baggage lockers above the middle rows of seats, so the cabin feels spacious.

-My feet are up on the footrest where an amenity kit, headphones, pillow, blanket and slippers are stowed.
+My feet are up on the footrest, where an amenity kit, headphones, pillow, blanket and slippers are stowed.
+The amenity kit is subject to change, but is usually presented in a stylish pouch, often in partnership with brands like Samsonite and premium Norwegian skincare line Sprekenhus.
 I don’t even have to turn my head to look out the window because the seats are at an angle.
 I love having all this private space for the whole flight.

-The in-flight entertainment screen 15.4’’ (approximately 39cms) is tucked away above the footrest on an angle.
-The seat also has a foldaway tray table, slide up armrest, and a personal warm glow reading light.
+The in-flight entertainment screen (15.4’’, approximately 39cm) is tucked away above the footrest on an angle.
+The seat also has a foldaway tray table, slide-up armrest, and a personal warm-glow reading light.

 In-flight dining onboard Vietnam Airlines' Business Class - Luxury Escapes

-At meal time, a tablecloth is laid over my tray table and real cutlery comes wrapped in a napkin with a napkin ring.
-There’s both a Vietnamese and a Western menu and before we take off our orders are taken by very attentive flight attendants.
-I choose sesame chicken for entree and a stir-fried beef dish for my main meal.
+At mealtime, a tablecloth is laid over my tray table, and real cutlery is wrapped in a napkin with a napkin ring.
+There’s both a Vietnamese and a Western menu.
+Before we take off, our orders are taken by very attentive flight attendants.
+I choose sesame chicken for my starter and a stir-fried beef dish for my main meal.
 The Edda San Marzano Winery chardonnay from Puglia, Italy, was a lovely addition.
-The grilled chicken and papaya salad is sweet, spicy and delicious with a tamarind sauce.
+The grilled chicken and papaya salad are sweet, spicy and delicious with a tamarind sauce.
 It’s so fresh it could be straight from someone’s garden.
-A sugarcane prawn is equally impressive.
+The sugarcane prawn is equally impressive.

-The attendant clears my entree dishes and delivers the main course: beef cooked in a rich sauce with rice and vegetables.
-The accompanying baguettes are warmed and more wine is offered regularly.
+The attendant clears my starter dishes and delivers the main course: beef cooked in a rich sauce with rice and vegetables.
+The accompanying baguettes are warmed, and more wine is offered.

 Dessert is a super sweet Vietnamese taro soup with coconut milk.
-My finished meal is whisked away the moment I signal I’m finished.
+My tray is whisked away the moment I signal I’m finished.
 This is such a luxury – not being trapped by my meal on the tray table – and I appreciate it.

 What is the in-flight entertainment like?

-While every other passenger in the business class cabin reclines their flatbeds the moment the plane is in the air and settles in for an 8 hour sleep, I spend two hours watching a movie.
-There are TV shows, games, audio programs, books to read and newspaper access also on screen.
-Flight attendants are concerned that I’m not sleeping but before long I’m lying down flat, pulling my blanket over myself and snoozing my way to Melbourne.
+While every other passenger in the business class cabin reclines their flatbeds the moment the plane is in the air, I spend two hours watching a movie.
+There are TV shows, games, audio programmes, books and newspaper access.
+Friendly flight attendants are concerned that I’m not sleeping, but before long I’m lying down flat, pulling my blanket over myself and snoozing my way to Melbourne.

 What was the in-flight service like?

 Flight attendants are efficient and try to anticipate passengers’ needs.
 They help with baggage storage and are quick to serve drinks.
 When I need to use the facilities, a flight attendant rushes ahead to open the door for me.
-The bathroom is bigger at this end of the plane, and always clean, with the toilet paper folded into a triangle like you’re at a hotel.
+The bathroom is bigger at this end of the plane, and always clean, with the toilet paper folded into a neat triangle.

 Nearby Destinations